We support you in protecting short-term accounts receivable

 - Option of paying premium by direct debit

 - 10% for political as well as commercial risks.
-For a limited period of time until the end of 2019 the uninsured portion can be reduced upon application to 5% against the payment of a premium surcharge
+The uninsured portion can be reduced upon application to 5% against the payment of a premium surcharge

 If required, cover under a Wholeturnover Policy can be supplemented with